huggingface/diffusers/docs/source/en/api/pipelines/stable_diffusion/sdxl_turbo.md

 # SDXL Turbo

-Stable Diffusion XL (SDXL) Turbo was proposed in [Adversarial Diffusion Distillation](https://stability.ai/research/adversarial-diffusion-distillation) by Axel Sauer Dominik Lorenz Andreas Blattmann Robin Rombach.
+Stable Diffusion XL (SDXL) Turbo was proposed in [Adversarial Diffusion Distillation](https://stability.ai/research/adversarial-diffusion-distillation) by Axel Sauer, Dominik Lorenz, Andreas Blattmann, and Robin Rombach.

 The abstract from the paper is: